-FOR CONNECTING INTO EXISTING MASONRY CHIMNEY:
+FOR CONNECTING INTO EXISTING MASONRY CHIMNEY

-- 1. Any chimney should be fully intact with no holes or missing bricks. - 3.
-The top of the chimney must be sealed using a chimney plate which should be sealed in place with a mortar mix. - 4.
-Active flue should be trimmed in line with the top of the chimney if it meets the minimum height requirements under AS/ NZS 2918. - 5.
-If additional lengths are required to fulfill this requirement these lengths must be cased. - 6.
+Any chimney should be fully intact with no holes or missing bricks.
+We recommend a chimney register be installed above any installation into a masonry fireplace minimising heat loss up the chimney.
+The top of the chimney must be sealed using a chimney plate which should be sealed in place with a mortar mix.

+Active flue should be trimmed in line with the top of the chimney if it meets the minimum height requirements under AS/NZS 2918.
+If additional lengths are required to fulfill this requirement these lengths must be cased.
 The flue should always be finished with a cowl and cone.